-Question: What impact, if any, has Google Analytics 4 (GA4) had on your affiliate marketing tracking statistics (n=40 advertisers, n=20 agencies) Much has been said about the reliability of affiliate tracking, but it is important to decouple GA4 from this discussion.
+Question: Which areas of the industry would you like to see made a focus of cross-industry collaboration in the near future? (n=94 publishers) Much has been said about the reliability of affiliate tracking, but it is important to decouple GA4 from this discussion.
 Google Analytics is a measurement tool.
 However, as we saw at the start of this chapter, it is a measurement tool used by a huge number of affiliate advertisers to measure the channel's contribution alongside other digital media.

-Affiliate marketing ultimately competes with other digital channels for spend, and less trust in GA4's ability to accurately measure affiliate marketing's effectiveness could impact the budget available to the channel.
-57% of advertisers surveyed want to increase their affiliate spend in 2025, and it is important they can trust the tools they use to measure the channel's overall contribution.
+Affiliate marketing ultimately competes with other digital channels for spend, and less trust in GA4's ability to accurately measure Affiliate's effectiveness could impact the budget available to the channel.
+57% of advertisers surveyed want to increase their Affiliate spend in 2025, and it is important they can trust the tools they use to measure the channel's overall contribution.
 It is worth noting that, regardless of what data GA4 algorithmically apportions to affiliate interactions and sales, networks will typically contractually oblige advertisers and agencies to pay on their reporting and invoicing data.